 One way to meet the needs of individuals with ASD while reducing strain on caregivers is to use technology to create novel interventions.
 The COACH (Cognitive Orthosis for Assisting with aCtivites in the Home) system, developed by Mihailidis et al., is an autonomous prompting system [7].
 It uses computer vision and artificial intelligence to automatically detect user actions when performing ADLs, and prompts appropriately when user needs assistance.
 It was first developed for the dementia population, but a version appropriate to the ASD population was recently adapted and tested in a pilot study [8].

 In this pilot study, the system used audio and video prompts through a Liquid-Crystal Display (LCD) screen as its primary prompting modalities.
 The hand-washing activity was used as an example to test the system’s effectiveness because of the simplicity of its tasks as well as the washroom settings being easily controlled.
 The hand-washing activity was broken down into five tasks, with verbal prompts being: “turn on the water and wet your hands”, “put soap on your hands”, “scrub your hands”, “rinse your hands”, and “turn off the water and dry your hands”.
-At the beginning of each task, an Attention Grabber (AG) was issued by displaying a still image on the LCD screen.
+At the beginning of each task, an Attention Grabber was issued by displaying a still image on the LCD screen.
 Then, a Prompt was issued by displaying pre-recorded audio and/or video on the LCD screen.
 If the child did not complete the task successfully following the prompt, either the prompt would be repeated or the caregiver would be called for assistance.
 If the child completed the task successfully, a Reward would be issued by playing a pre-recorded audio (i.e. “Good job!”) on the speaker [8].

 This pilot study of COACH for ASD showed good task performance – 78% of the hand-washing steps were completed by the child with ASD without caregiver assistance [8].
 However, there were limitations in the system’s performance.
 The major area of improvement identified in the study was to increase child’s engagement during activity and compliance to prompts.
 Almost half of the system’s prompts were ignored, which mainly was because the children weren’t paying attention to the prompts or were not interested in the tasks (as observed during the trial or reported by the parents).
 A primary goal of this new project is to address these limitations through a pilot study that will explore the role of robotics in this type of prompting system.